Close Menu

 Drug-Related Activity

 Tijuana’s proximity to the U.S.-Mexico border puts it in a region with a significant presence of drug-related activity.
 While tourists are generally not targeted, it’s important to be aware of your surroundings and avoid areas known for drug trafficking.
 Do not engage with individuals involved in suspicious activities.
-(See Also: Is Tobruk Safe to Visit?
-A Traveler’s Guide)
+(See Also: Is It Safe To Visit France Right Now?
+Traveler’s Guide)

 Staying Safe in Tijuana